-York, a cathedral city, is in North Yorkshire and situated in the north east of England.
-The population is over 200,000.
+York is a cathedral city which is in North Yorkshire and situated in the north east of England.
 It is within easy reach of some spectacular coastlines - (the nearest being Scarborough), the North Yorkshire Moors and the Yorkshire Dales, both of which are National Parks.

 York has a rich and fascinating history which is apparent as soon as you enter the city as it is, in parts, surrounded by ancient walls known as the City Walls, Bar Walls or Roman Walls and four gatehouses.
 Centuries ago, York often found the need to defend itself against enemies ~ hence the building of the walls.
 These date from medieval times but there are remains dating as far back from Roman times.
 They are carefully managed and maintained by the City Of York Council.

 With a heritage of railways and chocolate, York has become a highly respected and thriving economic success with a fairly low unemployment rate.
 Industries such as biotechnology, digital, creative and IT, finance, hospitality and rail sectors are flourishing, along with many established and well known companies.
 Tourism is also very big business indeed with millions of visitors each year generating hundreds of millions of pounds of revenue and creating thousands of jobs.

 The University of York has enjoyed a consistent high ranking for achievements having twice been recently shortlisted for University of the Year and boasts current rankings for 2023.
 Holding many prestigious awards so it is little wonder why it attracts some of the world's smartest academics from over 150 countries worldwide.